WebAssembly/spec/document/core/appendix/profiles.rst

 This has the simple consequence that the respective rule is no longer applicable under the given profile.

 .. note::
-   For example, an "infinite" profile marked :math:`\profile{Inf}` could define that growing memory never fails:
+   For example, an "infinite" profile marked :math:`\profilename{INF}` could define that growing memory never fails:

    .. math::
 	   \begin{array}{llcl@{\qquad}l}